Pollock polls ahead in race to replace retiring PUD commissioner

 Pollock, 71, said he was encouraged to run by a number of friends in the community.
 He emphasized his business acumen, amassed over a nearly 40-year career in the broadcast radio industry, to help him manage budgets and build working relationships with PUD clients.

+"I think the thing I really want to bring most is just an inclusive team spirit and to be a good partner with Dave Quinn and Duane Dalgleish, the sitting commissioners," Pollock said.

-Harbison, 41, works as a county utilties manager and currently sits on the PUD's Electricity Rate Advisory Committee.
-He said he wanted to apply his experience as a civil engineer, which includes writing county code and advocating for state policy changes, to act as a legislative liaison for the commission.
+Harbison, 41, works as a civil engineer currently sits on the PUD's Electricity Rate Advisory Committee.
+He said he wanted to apply his work experience, which includes writing county code and advocating for state policy changes, to act as a legislative liaison for the commission.